polkadot-fellows/RFCs/text/0032-minimal-relay.md

 A pub-sub protocol may also lend itself to these types of interactions.

+### Functional Architecture

+This RFC proposes that system chains form individual components within the system's architecture and that these components are chosen as functional groups.
+This approach allows synchronous composibility where it is most valuable, but isolates logic in such a way that provides flexibility for optimal resource allocation (see [Resource Allocation](#resource-allocation)).
+For the subsystems discussed in this RFC, namely Identity, Governance, and Staking, this would mean:

+- People Chain, for identity and personhood logic, providing functionality related to the attributes of single actors;
+- Governance Chain, for governance and system collectives, providing functionality for pluralities to express their voices within the system;
+- Staking Chain, for Polkadot's staking system, including elections, nominations, reward distribution, slashing, and non-interactive staking; and
+- Asset Hub, for fungible and non-fungible assets, including DOT.

+The Collectives chain and Asset Hub already exist, so implementation of this RFC would mean two new chains (People and Staking), with Governance moving to the _currently-known-as_ Collectives chain and Asset Hub being increasingly used for DOT over the Relay Chain.

+Note that one functional group will likely include many pallets, as we do not know how pallet configurations and interfaces will evolve over time.

+### Resource Allocation

+The system should minimise wasted blockspace.
+These three (and other) subsystems may not each consistently require a dedicated core.
+However, core scheduling is far more agile than functional grouping.
+While migrating functionality from one chain to another can be a multi-month endeavour, cores can be rescheduled almost on-the-fly.

+Migrations are also breaking changes to some use cases, for example other parachains that need to route XCM programs to particular chains.
+It is thus preferable to do them a single time in migrating off the Relay Chain, reducing the risk of needing parachain splits in the future.

+Therefore, chain boundaries should be based on functional grouping where synchronous composibility is most valuable; and efficient resource allocation should be managed by the core scheduling protocol.

+Many of these system chains (including Asset Hub) could often share a single core in a semi-round robin fashion (the coretime may not be uniform).
+When needed, for example during NPoS elections or slashing events, the scheduler could allocate a dedicated core to the chain in need of more throughput.

 ### Deployment

 Actual migrations should happen based on some prioritization.
 This RFC proposes to migrate Identity,